-No. In most cases, the petitioner pays the court fee; however, some couples agree to split the court fees between them.
-You can also make an application for costs from the other person.
+No. In most cases, the applicant pays the court fee; however, some couples agree to split the court fees between them, particularly if it is a joint application.

 Helping our clients file their divorce papers is only one of the many family law services at Stowe Family Law.

 If you are the applicant or joint applicant you can apply for costs from the other person (respondent) by asking the court to order that the other party pays their legal costs relating to the divorce or request that the costs be divided equally, or just the court fee is shared.

 However, it is necessary to make a separate application to the court to ask for a costs order, and for this reason, they are rarely sought.